CHASE studentship competition for October 2025 entry - Guidance for applicants

 Question 4 Please identify the mode of research for your project.
 Depending on the institution and subject area, this may be dissertation only (the ‘traditional’ PhD), thesis by practice (accompanied by a critical account), thesis by practice and written dissertation, or participatory design/collaborative practice.
 You can select more than one of these options, and can use the text field to clarify the specifics of the balance to practice to dissertation/ written component if appropriate.

 Question 5 Please select your preferred mode of study.
-CHASE supports both full- and part-time study.
-Part-time study is usually offered at 0.5 FTE.
+CHASE supports both full and part- time study.
+Part-time study is usually offered at 0.5 FTE (half of full-time).

 Question 6 Please indicate if you would like to be considered for a CHASE Stuart Hall Foundation Studentship (see below).